GideonAg/File-Server-Backend/README.md

     and share file endpoints, to perform some logging into a file if a request is to fail during it's execution.

+# Deployed link and admin credentials
 * email: fileserverapplication@gmail.com
 * password: 123
 * [Deployed link of frontend](https://file-server-frontend.vercel.app/)

+# ER diagram of database design

 <!-- TOC -->
 * [FILE SERVER APPLICATION](#file-server-application)